 The short answer to the above questions is this:

 If your car insurance plan has a ride-sharing policy, then you’ll be fully covered while working for Uber, Lyft, and any other ride-sharing company.
 That means any damage to your vehicle, yourself, and passengers within your vehicle will be covered.

-However, if you have a standard insurance plan, then you probably will not be fully covered.
+However, if you have a standard car insurance, then you probably will not be fully covered.
 Drivers with a standard insurance plan might only be covered against damage to their vehicle, while damages to themselves or their paying passengers will not be covered.

 Confused?
 That’s okay.
 Let’s take a closer look at how it breaks down.

 Most Insurance Policies Do Not Cover Ride-Sharing by Default

 By default, very few car insurance policies will cover ride-sharing.
 Typically, this is a supplementary policy option only purchased by those who actively work for Uber or Lyft.
 Insurance companies have no reason to bundle this under an ordinary driver’s insurance policy because most drivers don’t work for Uber or Lyft.

 Unless you’ve previously driven for monetary purposes – like running a private delivery business or similar company out of your own vehicle – you probably have a standard insurance plan.
 If you have a standard insurance plan, then you won’t be protected while driving for Uber or Lyft.